simonecid/Vaccinbot/README.md

                         Path to file containing a slack token (activates Slack bot feature).
   --free-mobile-user FREE_MOBILE_USER
-                        User to be used with the Free Mobile SMS API --free-mobile-pass FREE_MOBILE_PASS
-                        Password used for the Free Mobile SMS API --location LAT LONG   Latitude and longitude of your location.
+                        User to be used with the Free Mobile SMS API --location LAT LONG   Latitude and longitude of your location.
 Default: St. Genis.
   --max-distance MAX_DISTANCE
                         Maximum radius of search from your position in km.
 Default: 50 km